How to apply

 We do not arrange any entrance examinations.

 Applicants are normally chosen based on their Finnish comprehensive school GPAs in the Opintopolku system.
 This is why applicants from abroad who do not get a school-leaving certificate from a Finnish comprehensive school will need to choose the option "applying with a non-Finnish educational background" in their online application to show that no Finnish GPA is available.
-In addition they need to send their previous school grades and other application documents directly to the school for consideration (or upload the documents into Opintopolku when they apply online).
+In addition, they will need to send their previous school grades and other application documents to the school for consideration.
+This documentation can be uploaded into the Opintopolku application system when applying.

 Publication of results